This post contains affiliate links. Please read my disclosures.

 - Wrap your ball of pastry in cling film and keep in the fridge until needed.

-Up to 3 days.
+You can make the pastry up to 3 days before you want to make the mince pies.
 Just bring it out 30 minutes to 1 hour (depending on how warm your kitchen is) before you would like to roll it out.

 What baking tin should you use for mince pies?